ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 ### Background

 When people write software, sometimes it doesn't do exactly what we want.
 One way to find out is to try running it and see, but that's not ideal because any complicated program will have way too many possible inputs to test.
+(Especially when you consider that inputs include things like "amount of free space on disk" and "time taken for a web server to respond to a request".)
 So it would be nice if we could mathematically prove whether our software does what we want, without actually running it.
 Can we do that?

 That's not a very well-defined question, but we can ask more precise versions of it.
-Here's a well-known one: we might want to prove that our software will always terminate.
-No matter what input it sees, eventually it will always return a result.
-Can we prove whether our software does that?
+Here's a well-known one: given some possible input to our software, we might want to prove that our software will eventually stop running.
+Can we prove that?

-That question is known as the halting problem[^halting], and the simple answer is no, we can't.
+That question is known as the halting problem[^halting], and the simple answer is no we can't, not in general.
+The technical terminology is that the halting problem is *undecideable*.
 But the full answer is more complicated.

-[^halting]: Technically the halting problem only requires you to answer for a specific input, but my version is equivalent.
-If you can solve either one, you can solve the other.

-To solve the halting problem, we want a program that, when given another program as input, satisfies three different conditions:
+To solve the halting problem, we want a program that, when shown another program and some input to be fed to that program, satisfies three different conditions:

 1. It will always return an answer.
 2. The answer will always be either "yes, this always terminates" or "no, sometimes this doesn't terminate".